mantvius/tidy_dataset/CodeBook.md

 Notes:
-- Features are normalized and bounded within [-1,1].
+- Features were normalized and bounded within [-1,1].

 License: